awsdocs/aws-lambda-developer-guide/doc_source/java-logging.md

 </Configuration>
 ```

-With this configuration, each line is prepended with the date, time, request ID, log level and class name\.
+With this configuration, each line is prepended with the date, time, request ID, log level, and class name\.

 **Example Log Format with Appender**